MikeMalenkov2005/minboot/README.md

 MinBoot
 =========================
-A minimal multiboot complient bootloader for low capacity storage media.
+A minimal multiboot compliant bootloader for legacy BIOS with low capacity storage media.

 Why
 -------------------------
-Many operating system developers use multiboot standart for booting their operating systems, but all the popular multiboot complient bootloaders are take a lot of storage space with their countless modules (like GRUB does).\
+Many operating system developers use multiboot standart for booting their operating systems, but all the popular multiboot compliant bootloaders take a lot of storage space with their countless modules (like GRUB does).\
 That is precisely why I am developing my very own solution to this apparently made up problem.